elasticio/elasticio.github.io/content/_components/shopify-admin-v2/index.md

 5. Provide any app name and press `Create app`.
 6. Follow to `Configure Admin API scopes`.
 7. Select access scopes - Objects, that component will have access to and press `Save`.
-8. Now you be able to install this app by pressing `Install app` button in `API credentials` section or in right upper corner.
+8. Now you be able to install this app by pressing `Install app` button in `API credentials` section in the right upper corner.
 9. Finally you can get `Admin API access token` by selecting `Reveal token once`.
-It will be needed in component credentials configuration.
+It will be needed in the component credentials configuration.

-<details close markdown="block"><summary><strong>Screenschot instructions</strong></summary>
+<details close markdown="block"><summary><strong>Screenshot instructions</strong></summary>

 ![Instruction 1](img/shopify-admin-v2-instructions-1.png)
 ![Instruction 2](img/shopify-admin-v2-instructions-2.png)